Translation:

 Water and lead pipes

 We take seriously the responsibility of providing safe and reliable utility services to our customers and work to ensure that the water we deliver meets all state and federal regulations, including the Safe Water Drinking Act.
+To better protect communities from any potential exposure to lead in drinking water, the federal Lead and Copper Rule requires water systems across the country to develop inventories of all service lines to identify lead pipes in preparation for their eventual replacement.

-Water safety and quality are the continuous focus of our Water System Operators, including frequent testing of water samples from throughout our system at our in-house lab and other state-certified labs.
 SWL&P has been providing water since the 1890s and our system is known to include some lead-pipe service lines.
 To help reduce potential contamination from those lead pipes, our water treatment process includes controlling the pH of the water as well as the addition of orthophosphate, a corrosion inhibiter, that helps to prevent lead from dissolving from pipes into the water.
 These controls have been proven effective through many years of water sampling from representative residences across the city.

 Lead Copper Graphic